|Available 100% online||Credit Hours||Tuition||Application Deadline||Test Requirements|

 General Overview of the M.Ed.
 Elementary and Secondary Education – Curriculum, Assessment and Instruction Concentration

-The Master of Education program in Elementary Education or Secondary Education with a concentration in Curriculum, Assessment and Instruction is designed for elementary, middle level, and high school teachers who, while continuing a career in classroom teaching, seek to assume responsibility and leadership roles in enhancing student performance with respect to state and federal standards by focusing on the areas of curriculum, assessment, and instruction.
+The Master of Education program in Elementary Education or Secondary Education with a concentration in Curriculum, Assessment and Instruction is designed for currently certified elementary, middle level, and high school teachers who, while continuing a career in classroom teaching, seek to assume responsibility and leadership roles in enhancing student performance with respect to state and federal standards by focusing on the areas of curriculum, assessment, and instruction.
 The M.Ed. program is offered both on campus and as an online program.
 A minimum of 33 credits is required.

 The College of Education and Human Development is the largest provider of undergraduate and graduate professional education programs and educational policy research in Maine.
 The College’s graduate programs prepare teachers and other specialists to apply research-based knowledge, field-tested experience, and the latest technology to help address the changing needs of schools, colleges, children, and families.
 As the home of statewide, regional and national research and professional development programs, the College’s work is informed and innovative.